Have Faculty/Staff Housing-Related Questions?

-Rent is due monthly and must be made no later than the tenth (10) day of each month.
+Rent is due monthly and must be made no later than the fifth (5) day of each month.
 You can pay online with a credit card.
 This is the default option for all faculty and staff residents.
 Visit the Faculty/Staff housing page and click on the Pay Rent button at the bottom.
 If payment is not made by 11:59 p.m. on the fifth calendar day of the month, a late charge of 10% of the outstanding balance will be assessed.

 Salaried employees can opt to pay rent via payroll deduction.
 To do so, complete the Payroll Deduction Form available at the Housing & Residence Life office.

 Please note that any one-time payments by check or money order must be made payable to Housing & Residence Life Business Services.
 Payments to Business Services are available by appointment only.
 Please call 434.924.0874 or email email@example.com for more information.